ep1cman/unifi-protect-backup/README.md

 ## Installation

-1. Install `rclone.` Instructions for your platform can be found here: https://rclone.org/install/#quickstart
+1. Install `rclone`.
+Instructions for your platform can be found here: https://rclone.org/install/#quickstart
 2. Configure the `rclone` remote you want to backup to.
 Instructions can be found here: https://rclone.org/docs/#configure
 3. `pip install unifi-protect-backup`